Igor Rostislavovich Shafarevich: in Memoriam

-It is remarkable that the last mathematical published work of Shafarevich, who was by then 90 years old, was in number theory.
-In \cite{ShafDiscriminant} he provided a new proof, using the theory of modular forms, of Stark's theorem that there are only nine imaginary quadratic fields with class number one.
+It is remarkable that the last published work of Shafarevich, when he was 90 years old, was in number theory.
+In \cite{ShafDiscriminant}, he gives a new proof using the theory of modular forms of Stark's theorem that there are only nine imaginary quadratic fields with class number one.